 Message to Students from PCC President Lawrence Rouse

 Please note that advising, career services, counseling, tutorial services, and many other important student resources, are available to you by telephone and/or video conferencing.
-Despite the difficulties we are all facing these days, you can rest assured that PCC administrators, faculty and staff are committed to assisting you with completing your coursework and progressing toward graduation.

 On the topic of graduation, college administrators have decided this year’s spring commencement will not be held ‘in-person.’
 It was a difficult decision for us, but in the interest of everyone’s health, we determined that PCC must do its part to adhere to social distancing guidelines as part of the worldwide effort to end the coronavirus pandemic.
 PCC will offer a graduation ceremony in an alternative/online format, and additional details will be announced as soon as they are available.